Models of radiative linear seesaw with electrically charged mediators: The models

+play an important role in the one loop level radiative seesaw mechanism that generates the SM charged fermion masses.

-Furthermore, the successful implementation of a one loop level radiative seesaw mechanism to generate the SM charged fermion masses requires the following operators:
+For this, it is additionally necessary to introduce an electrically neutral scalar singlet $\rho$ and three charged exotic leptons $E_{i}$ ($i=1,2,3$), as well as right-handed Majorana neutrinos $N_{nR } $ and $\nu _{nR}$ ($n=1,2$) in the singlet $SU\left( 2\right)$ representations.
+The charged exotic leptons $E_{i}$ ($i=1,2,3$) mediate a one loop level radiative seesaw mechanism that gives rise to the SM charged lepton masses and to the neutrino mass submatrix $\varepsilon $.
+This mechanism can be implemented via the following operators:

-where $\phi $ is the SM Higgs doublet, $\overline{l}_{iL}$ ($i=1,2,3$) are $ SU\left( 2\right) $ left handed SM lepton doublets, whereas $l_{iR}$ stand for the right handed leptons.
-Furthermore, the SM fermion sector has to be extended to include three charged exotic leptons $E_{i}$ ($i=1,2,3$) as well as the right handed Majorana neutrinos $N_{nR}$ and $\nu _{nR}$ ($n=1,2$) in the singlet representations of $SU\left( 2\right) $.
-These charged exotic leptons $E_{i}$ ($i=1,2,3$) mediate a one loop level radiative seesaw mechanisms that give rise to the SM charged lepton masses and to the neutrino mass submatrix $\varepsilon $.
-The successfull implementation of these radiative seesaw mechanisms requires to add the spontaneously broken $ Z_{2}$ and $Z_{4}$ discrete symmetries, with $Z_{4}$ broken down to a residual $\widetilde{Z}_{2}$ discrete symmetry preserved at low energies.
-Furthermore, the inclusion of the $Z_{2}$ symmetry will be crucial to forbid the Majorana mass terms $M_{mn}^{\left( \nu \right) }\overline{\nu }_{mR}\nu _{nR}^{C}$ and $M_{mn}^{\left( N\right) }\overline{N}_{mR}N_{nR}^{C}$ , thus allowing to have the zero $2\times 2$ submatrices in Eq. (\ref{Mnufull}).
-We assume that the inert $SU\left( 2\right) $ doublet $\eta $ and the singlet scalar $\rho $ have complex $ Z_{4} $ charges, thus implying that they will be charged under the residual $\widetilde{Z}_{2}$ symmetry.
+To guarantee the radiative nature of the above described seesaw mechanisms, we need to add the spontaneously broken $ Z_{2}$ and $Z_{4}$ discrete symmetries, with $Z_{4}$ broken down to a residual $\widetilde{Z}_{2}$ discrete symmetry preserved at low energies.
+Furthermore, the inclusion of the $Z_{4}$ symmetry will be crucial to forbid the Majorana mass terms $M_{mn}^{\left( \nu \right) }\overline{\nu }_{mR}\nu _{nR}^{C}$ and $M_{mn}^{\left( N\right) }\overline{N}_{mR}N_{nR}^{C}$ , thus allowing us to have zero $2\times 2$ submatrices in Eq.~(\ref{Mnufull}).
+We assume that the inert $SU\left( 2\right) $ doublet $\eta $ and the singlet scalar $\rho $ have complex $Z_{4}$ charges, thus implying that they will be charged under the residual $\widetilde{Z}_{2}$ symmetry.
 The inclusions of these inert fields is necessary to radiatively generate the SM charged lepton mass matrix at one loop level.
-To close the corresponding loop, the scalar singlets $\chi $ and $\xi $ having real $Z_{4}$ charges are required in the scalar spectrum.
-Besides that, the radiative seesaw mechanism that generates the submatrix $ \varepsilon $ at one loop level is mediated by the above mentioned inert doublet $\eta $, as well as by the electrically charged scalar singlets $ S_{1}^{-}$ and $S_{2}^{-}$, whose inclusion is necessary for the implementation of this mechanism.
+To close the corresponding loop, the scalar singlets $\chi $ and $\xi $, having real $Z_{4}$ charges, are required in the scalar spectrum.
+Besides that, the radiative seesaw mechanism that generates the submatrix $\varepsilon $ at one loop level is mediated by the above mentioned inert doublet $\eta $, as well as by the electrically charged scalar singlets $S_{1}^{\pm }$ and $S_{2}^{\pm }$, whose inclusion is necessary for the implementation of this mechanism.

 Now we proceed to discuss the case where the submatrix $\varepsilon $ is generated at two loop level.
-Generating the submatrix $\varepsilon $ at two loop level requires the inclusion of the following operators: